-Elementary schools, high schools, colleges, nonprofit organizations, and companies of all sizes — just about all of them are currently using learning management systems (commonly referred to as an ‘LMS’) or are seriously considering adopting one soon.
+A learning management system (LMS) is a digital platform designed to create, manage, deliver, and track educational courses and training programs.
+Elementary schools, high schools, colleges, nonprofit organizations, and companies of all sizes — just about all of them are currently using learning management systems or are seriously considering adopting one soon.

 In fact, there are over 73 million LMS users at this moment and the LMS industry is expected to reach $25.7 billion worldwide by 2025.

 As an instructional designer, I’m always working in LMS platforms to design, deliver, and monitor educational content and training programs.
 In the guide below, I’ll tell you everything you need to know about learning management systems, offering more details about what they are, where they’re used, how they’re used, the different types of LMS platforms out there today, and a whole lot more.

 A learning management system (LMS) is a software application or web-based platform that helps educators create, deliver, and manage online learning courses and training to students and employees.

 A learning management system can also be used to track student progress and assess their learning outcomes.

 Here’s a deeper look into what each letter in LMS really means:

 “L” is for learning.
 Learning management systems are designed to enable organizations and educational institutions to create and deliver online courses and training content to students or employees.